Galfurian/cmdlp/index.md

 ## Overview

-`cmdlp` is a lightweight, easy-to-use C++ library for parsing command-line arguments.
+`cmdlp` is a lightweight, easy-to-use C++ library for parsing command-line options.
 It simplifies the process of handling various types of options, including toggle switches, value-based options, and multi-value options, while providing a clean and extensible interface.

 ## Features